 During the same period its domestic private debt–debt owed by Chinese individuals and businesses–grew at a much faster rate, with the private debt to GDP ratio going from about 100% of GDP in 1997 to 125% of GDP in 2003 (see the solid line in figure below).
 The increasing reliance on debt for growth is a consequence of China’s ultra-low domestic consumption.
 The excess savings of China’s state, household, and corporate sectors are channeled into the state-owned banking sector which loans it out to finance domestic investment.
 This is all fine, except that a country’s private debt to GDP ratio cannot rise forever – something eventually has to give.

 China got a break starting 2003.
 It no longer had to boost domestic demand through the creation of more domestic credit.
 The rest of the world – and in particular the United States – was willing to borrow hundreds of billions of dollars every year to purchase Chinese goods (among other things).
+Even today, Americans have no problems with the number of loan options available for them to choose.
 The result was a rapid and dramatic increase in China’s current account surplus–the amount of cash borrowed by foreigners from China–from about 2.5% of GDP in 2003 to over 10% of GDP in 2007.
 In other words, instead of creating domestic debt to boost demand for its goods, China could rely on western countries such as the United States to generate demand for its goods.
 The result was reduced pressure on domestic debt creation, and domestic debt went down from 125% of GDP in 2003 to almost 100% of GDP in 2008.